gitbls/sdm/Docs/Disk-Encryption.md

     --plugin defer-plugin:"cryptpart:nonint|nopwd|cryptname=datapart|fstype=btrfs|keyfile=/root/3449424f-1348-489d-9cdc-d4a2e1b6beef.lek|mountpoint=/data|partname=$part3|keyfile-location=usb|keydisk-id=LABEL=MYLABEL"
 ```

-The `cryptroot` plugin indicates that the rootfs partition will be encrypted with no password but will instead use only a keyfile. *Pro Tip: A password is an excellent idea when trying this for the first time*
+The `cryptroot` plugin indicates that the rootfs partition will be encrypted with no passphrase but will instead use only a keyfile. *Pro Tip: A passphrase is an excellent idea when trying this for the first time*

 The `parted` plugin is a *burn plugin*.
 Burn plugins are run after the disk has been burned.
-The parted plugin will expand rootfs by 8GB and add a partition with no filesystem following it that is expanded to consume the rest of the disk.
+The parted plugin will expand rootfs by 8GB and add a partition following the rootfs with no filesystem that is expanded to consume the rest of the disk.

 The `copyfile` plugin copies the keyfile for the data partition from the host system into the burned disk for use by `cryptpart`